Home Heat Pump Guide

 1. A Valid Energy Performance Certificate (EPC)

 Your property must have a valid EPC.
 EPCs are valid for 10 years, so if you had one done when you moved in, check it has not expired.
-If you do not have one, you will need to arrange an EPC assessment.
-This costs £60 to £120 and can be booked through an accredited domestic energy assessor.
+If you do not have one, you will need to arrange an EPC assessment costing £60 to £120 through an accredited domestic energy assessor.

 Critical point: If your EPC recommends loft insulation or cavity wall insulation, you must have these installed before the BUS grant can be approved.
 This is the most common reason for delays.
-If those recommendations do not apply to your property (for example, solid walls or an already-insulated loft), that is fine — your installer can note this in the application.
+If those recommendations do not apply to your property (solid walls or already-insulated loft), that is fine — your installer can note this in the application.

 2. Proof of Property Ownership